-15.4.1 Command Line Arguments
+14.4.1 Command Line Arguments

-The L2 Forwarding sample application takes specific parameters, in addition to Environment Abstraction Layer (EAL) arguments.
+The L2 Forwarding sample application takes specific parameters, in addition to Environment Abstraction Layer (EAL) arguments (see Section 9.3).
 The preferred way to parse parameters is to use the getopt() function, since it is part of a well-defined and portable library.